sashafp10/DinoJumper/README.md

 # DinoJumper

 Jump.
 Bruteforce approach.
-Not the bes though.
+Not the best one.

+Hit ESC to stop.

 Here is the best record image: